mozilla/addon-sdk/doc/dev-guide-source/addon-development/content-scripts/access.md

     tabs.open(data.url("xray.html"));

-You can try out this example [using the builder](https://builder.addons.mozilla.org/addon/1013777/revision/4/).

 The proxy is transparent to content scripts: as far as the content script is concerned, it is accessing the DOM directly.
 But because it's not, some things that you might expect to work, won't.
 For example, if the page includes